 Except with respect to U.S. DSU Eligible Directors (defined below) a DSU Participant (or the DSU Participant's legal representative, as the case may be) will be permitted to redeem his or her vested DSUs no earlier than following Termination of Board Service (and termination of service as a salaried officer or employee, if applicable) by giving written notice to the Company to redeem on one or more dates specified by the DSU Participant (or the DSU Participant's legal representative, as the case may be), which dates shall not, in any event, be earlier than the tenth day following the release of the Company's quarterly or annual financial results immediately following such termination, or later than December 1 of the first calendar year commencing after the time of such termination.
-The DSUs of a DSU Eligible Director who is a citizen or resident of the United States, as defined in the United States Internal Revenue Code of 1986, as amended (the "Code"), and any other DSU Eligible Director who is subject to tax under the Code with respect to DSUs granted pursuant to the DSU Plan (each, a "U.S. DSU Eligible Director") will be redeemed during the calendar year following the year in which the U.S. DSU Eligible Director experiences a "separation from service" (as defined in the Code) on a date selected by the Company.
+The DSUs of a DSU Eligible Director who is a citizen or resident of the United States, as defined in the United States Internal Revenue Code of 1986, as amended (the "U.S. Revenue Code"), and any other DSU Eligible Director who is subject to tax under the U.S. Revenue Code with respect to DSUs granted pursuant to the DSU Plan (each, a "U.S. DSU Eligible Director") will be redeemed during the calendar year following the year in which the U.S. DSU Eligible Director who is a citizen or resident of the U.S. Revenue Code) on a date selected by the Company.

 Upon redemption of DSUs, the Company will pay to the DSU Participant (or the DSU Participant's legal representative, as the case may be) a lump sum cash payment equal to the number of DSUs to be redeemed multiplied by the market value of a Common Share on the redemption date, net of any applicable deductions and withholdings.
 The DSU Plan will not entitle any DSU Participant to acquire Common Shares in connection with the redemption of vested DSUs under the DSU Plan.
+During 2024, the Company paid \$11,167 to settle Stephen Quin's 10,946 outstanding DSUs at fair market value.